Couldn't find what you were looking for?

 How can I list my accommodation?

 Signing up to be a fairbnb.coop host is easy!
 First, create an account on the platform by clicking here.
-In the upper right corner, click “become a host” and then simply follow the prompts to apply.
+Fill in the form and then click on the “Add new listing” button.
+Now you can simply follow the prompts to add your listing.

 FAQ from Travellers